Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/raid/start.md

 ---
 title: Raid Start
-description: Trigger for when a Twitch Raid from your channel to another channel is Started
+description: Trigger for when a Twitch Raid from your channel to another channel is started
 version: 0.0.33
 twitchService: PubSub
 variables: